Introduction

 Consider a specific feature of many debugger tools: using a debugger, a developer can set a breakpoint, inspect the current application state, and change the values of variables.

-This is an example of manipulating an application's dynamic behavior through changing the state and something we will support doing in whamm!
+This is an example of manipulating an application's dynamic behavior through changing the state and something we will support doing in Whamm

 .